-I thank Professor Warren Steel of the University of Mississippi Department of Music for setting up the hypertext version of this guide and, at the time of each update, for correcting my rudimentary HTML editing and making many recommendations.
+I thank Professor Warren Steel of the University of Mississippi Department of Music for setting up the hypertext version of this guide and, at the time of each update, for correcting my rudimentary HTML editing, making many recommendations, and editing the content for accuracy.
 In late 2002 Warren devised the Cascading Style Sheet to control the appearance of these webpages on various browsers, as recommended by the the World Wide Web Consortium.

 [ Table of Contents | Sacred Harp Singing ]